-Shift work schedules for employees comes in a variety of different formats.
+Shift work schedules for employees come in a variety of different formats.
 Scheduling may revolve around a particular time of day in which an employee is permanently scheduled to work a specific day or night shift.
-Or their shift may rotate forward or backward – whether morning to night or night to morning.
+Or their shift may rotate forward or backward – whether early morning to night or night to morning.

 Another type of shift work schedule may focus on days of the week an employee works, which can be fixed or be randomly distributed.
 On-call coverage is another factor that needs to be considered.

 Fixed schedules always follow patterns.
 These fixed schedules will vary from one business to the next depending on the type of work they are doing, the time of year, and the hours a company operates.
-Fixed schedules are often the most successful and beneficial option, whereas variable schedules can lead to fatigue issues.
+Fixed schedules are often the most successful and beneficial option, whereas variable schedules and rotating shifts can lead to fatigue issues.

 If your organization is opting to use variable scheduling rather than fixed, here are some ways to build your schedules: